 - Missed behavioral health therapy

-Encouraging members to take an active role in their health is one of the most essential things that payers, providers, health systems, and care managers can do right now.
-This means helping allay fears related to seeking care and making it easy for people to return to regular care services, vaccinations, and health screenings.
+Encouraging members to take an active role in their health is one of the most important things that payers, providers, health systems, and care managers can do right now.
+This means helping allay fears related to seeking care and making it easy for people to get back to regular care services, vaccinations, and health screenings.

 The good news?
 People want to re-engage in their health, research shows.
 To that end, here are key steps care teams can take to capitalize on this opportunity to improve health plan member engagement in their health.